temperlang/sorting/algos/powersort/powersort.temper.md

 ## Tests

-Java fails to infer `T` for the constructor call, but it can infer on this separate function.

-TODO Can we always apply manual type arguments for constructor calls in Java?

     test("sort") { (test);;
       let ints = [4, 5, 1, 2, 3].toListBuilder();
       let sorted = [1, 2, 3, 4, 5];